 Bugle (Ajuga reptans) would be another choice.
 Compact, evergreen and with a brilliant blue flower it will happily colonise this tricky area.

 For the dry shade under the Cotoneaster there is more choice as taller plants could be used, but creeping ground cover would still work here.

 I did think about Japanese spurge (Pachysandra terminalis) but it can be difficult to establish.
 Planted early and watered through the summer, it will be happy enough to romp away.
 But if you haven’t time to lavish care on it in its first years then perhaps steer clear.

 My suggestions were Brunnera macrophylla, beautiful heart-shaped leaves with some lovely cultivars such as ‘Jack Frost’ and Geranium macrorrhizum ‘Bevans’, pink flowers plus foliage that tints red in autumn make both of these great plants for dry shade.

-We are all lucky enough to have gardens and I hope you are enjoying every minute in them.
+For those fortunate enough to have gardens I hope you are enjoying every minute in them.
 I and the trustees are doing all we can to protect Helmsley Walled Garden through these difficult times.